automl/automl_template/README.md

 1. On the repo [`automl_template`](https://github.com/automl/automl_template) hit **Use this template**.
 2. Select yourself, the owner of the new repository.
 3. Give your repository a name.
 4. Make it public/private.
 If making it private, you'll have automated [workflow](#workflows) limits.
+By default these are disabled but you can navigate to `.github/workflows` and uncomment everything under `on:` to enable them.
 5. Select **Include all branches** if you want published docs.
 May as well even if you don'tn need docs yet!
 6. Click **Create repository from template**